John Elway: College career

-In 1979, Elway enrolled at Stanford University, where he played for the Stanford Cardinal football and baseball teams.
-Rod Gilmore recalled that the football team expected Elway to be a backup quarterback for three years before starting, like Turk Schonert and Steve Dils.
-After seeing the new player in preseason practice Babe Laufenberg and another backup transferred, knowing that Elway would be above them on the depth chart.
+In 1979, Elway enrolled at Stanford University, playing for both the football and baseball teams.
+Rod Gilmore recalls that the football team expected Elway to be a backup quarterback for three years before starting, like Turk Schonert and Steve Dils.
+After seeing the new player in preseason practice, Babe Laufenberg and another backup transferred, knowing that Elway would be above them on the depth chart.
 Stanford was where the legend of the "Elway cross" began; after the freshman broke two players' fingers on the first day of practice, receivers began catching Elway's passes with their bodies instead of hands, leaving a cross on their chests from the ball's seams.

-Elway spent his freshman season as backup to future NFL quarterback Schonert, playing in nine games as the team went 5–5–1.
-After Schonert graduated, Elway became the starting quarterback as a sophomore, threw 27 touchdown passes (2nd in the NCAA), and led the team to a 6–4 record heading into the final week of the season.
-In the Big Game against a 2–8 California team, Stanford was upset 28–23, dropping them to 6–5 and costing them a chance to play in a bowl game.
-In 1981, Elway had another fine season, ranking 7th in the NCAA with 20 touchdown passes, but the team finished the year with a dismal 4–7 record.
+Elway spent his freshman season in 1979 as backup to future NFL quarterback Schonert, playing in nine games as the team went 5–5–1.
+After Schonert graduated, Elway became the starting quarterback as a sophomore in 1980, threw 27 touchdown passes (2nd in the Division I-A), and led the team to a 6–4 record heading into the final week of the season.
+In the Big Game at 2–8 California, Stanford was upset 28–23, dropping them to 6–5 and costing them a chance to play in a bowl game.
+In 1981, Elway had another fine season, ranking seventh in Division I-A with twenty touchdown passes, but Stanford had a dismal season; the upset of UCLA was their only win through October, but they won all three games in November to climb to 4–7.

-In his senior season in 1982, Stanford was 5–5 and needed to win its final game, The Big Game against Cal, to secure an invitation to the Hall of Fame Classic bowl game.
+In his senior season in 1982, Stanford was 5–5 and needed to win its final game, The Big Game at 6–4 Cal, to secure an invitation to the Hall of Fame Classic bowl game.
 With two minutes remaining in the game, Stanford was down 19–17 and had 4th-and-17 on their own 13-yard line.
 Elway completed a 29-yard pass and drove the ball downfield to the 35-yard line, where Mark Harmon kicked what appeared to be the winning field goal.
 However, the clock had four seconds remaining, so Stanford had to kick off.
 What followed is now simply known as "The Play", in which Cal players lateraled the ball, rugby-style, five times – two of them controversial – and scored a touchdown to win the game, 25–20.
 Elway was bitter about the game afterward, stating that the officials "ruined my last game as a college football player."
 Stanford athletics director Andy Geiger said the loss cost Elway the Heisman Trophy.
 Twenty years later, Elway came to terms with The Play, saying that "each year it gets a little funnier."